Mirror Mirror On The Wall, Who’s The Fairest Of Them All?

 Researchers have found that increased preoccupation with appearance and body dissatisfaction put people at greater risk for engaging in dangerous practices to control weight and size.
 Extreme dieting, exercise compulsion, laxative abuse, vomiting, smoking and use of anabolic steroids have all been associated with negative body image.

-I am SO guilty of looking in the mirror and picking away at the things that are not perfect: the mole under my armpit, my crooked toes, and my short waist.
+I am SO guilty of looking in the mirror and picking away at the things that are not perfect: my crooked toes and my short waist.
 Not to mention my eye lids that are sagging with age and the loose skin on my arms.
 It is hard to look at yourself in the mirror and ignore what is not ‘ideal’ and to celebrate what is unique and beautiful.

 Body image, whether negative or positive, is shaped by a variety of factors, including: